-Raised by entrepreneurial parents, I left school at 17 and started in the world of business, property and corporate finance.
-In 1993 I relocated to Hong Kong, working as a equities broker with UBS covering the subcontinent market, Indonesia and the Philippines.
+Raised by entrepreneurial parents, I left school slightly prematurely, skipped university and worked the worlds of property and corporate finance.
+In 1993 I relocated to Hong Kong, operating as a equities broker with UBS covering the subcontinent market, Indonesia and the Philippines.
 I was one of the first people to advise the Governor of the State Bank of Nepal on opening their markets to foreign investors.
 The then Minister of Finance of India, Manmohan Singh, was seen carrying a copy of my economic report on foreign investment in Nepal, entitled, ‘Not Yeti But Soon’.
 I often worked in Karachi at the time the papers were calling it the City of Death due to the bombings which thrilled my parents.

 Leaving Hong Kong the week after the handover in 1997, I returned to the UK to work on the UBS London Asian desk.
 In 1998 I left to set up my coaching business.